curi/fi/docs/_drafts/tom-scott-wrong-evoting.md

 - good things
-  - he's hedging with "probably a bad idea" in the title
+  - he's hedging with "probably a bad idea" in the title -- not anymore? changed?
   - they are good criticisms of many evoting systems *in use*

 - things might have changed